 The list of verified ethical elephant sanctuaries in Thailand

-To help you choose a genuinely ethical elephant sanctuary where you can meet elephants without harming them, I've compiled a list of verified elephant sanctuaries in Thailand:
+To help you choose a genuinely ethical elephant sanctuary where you can meet elephants without harming them, in cooperation with the Tourism Authority of Thailand, I've compiled a list of verified elephant sanctuaries in Thailand.

 1. Elephants World, Kanchanaburi

 Elephants World is an Environmental Conservation Organization located in Kanchanaburi, north-west of Bangkok.
 It was founded in 2008 by a veterinarian Dr. Samart and is now home to over 30 elephants and 130 staff.